Towards random uniform sampling of bipartite graphs with given degree sequence: Basic definitions and preliminaries

 \section{Basic definitions and preliminaries}

-Let $G=\left(U, V;E\right )$ be a simple bipartite graph (no parallel edges) with vertex classes $U=\{ u_1,\ldots,u_l\}, V=\{v_1,\ldots,v_k\}$.
-The {\em (bipartite) degree sequence} of $G$, $bg(G)$ is defined as follows:
+Let $G=\left(U, V;E\right )$ be a simple bipartite graph (no parallel edges) with vertex classes $U=\{ u_1,\ldots,u_k\}, V=\{v_1,\ldots,v_l\}$.
+The {\em (bipartite) degree sequence} of $G$, $\mathrm{bd}(G)$ is defined as follows:

 where the vertices are ordered such that both sequences are non-increasing.
 From now on when we say ``degree sequence'' of a bipartite graph, we will always mean the bipartite degree sequence.
+We will use $n$ to denote the number of vertices, that is $n=k+l.$

-A pair $ (\mathbf{a}, \mathbf{b})$ of sequences is a {\em $($bipartite$)$ graphical sequence} (BGS for short) if $ (\mathbf{a}, \mathbf{b})=bd\left (G \right )$ for some simple bipartite graph $G$, while the graph $G$ is a {\em (graphical) realization} of $ (\mathbf{a}, \mathbf{b})$.
+A pair $ (\mathbf{a}, \mathbf{b})$ of sequences is a {\em $($bipartite$)$ graphical sequence} (BGS for short) if $ (\mathbf{a}, \mathbf{b})=\mathrm{bd}\left (G \right )$ for some simple bipartite graph $G$, while the graph $G$ is a {\em (graphical) realization} of $ (\mathbf{a}, \mathbf{b})$.

-Next we define the swaps, our basic operation on bipartite graphs. \begin{definition} Let $G=(U,V,E)$ be a bipartite graph, $u_1, u_2 \in U$, $v_1, v_2,\in V$, such that induced subgraph $G[u_1,u_2,; v_1, v_2]$ is a 1-factor, (i.e. $(u_1, v_j), (u_2, v_{3-j})\in E$, but $(u_1, v_{3-j}), (u_2, v_j)\notin E$ for some $j$.)
-Then we say that the {\bf swap on $(u_1, u_2; v_1, v_1)$} is {\bf allowed}, and it transforms the graph $G$ into a graph $G'=(U,V,E')$ by replacing the edges $(u_1, v_j), (u_2, v_{3-j})$ by edges $(u_1, v_{3-j})$ and $(u_2, v_j)$, i.e.
+Next we define the swaps, our basic operation on bipartite graphs. \begin{definition} Let $G=(U,V;E)$ be a bipartite graph, $u_1, u_2 \in U$, $v_1, v_2,\in V$, such that induced subgraph $G[u_1,u_2; v_1, v_2]$ is a 1-factor, (i.e. $(u_1, v_j), (u_2, v_{3-j})$ $ \in E$, but $(u_1, v_{3-j}), (u_2, v_j) \notin E$ for some $j$.)
+Then we say that the {\bf swap on $(u_1, u_2; v_1, v_2)$} is {\bf allowed}, and it transforms the graph $G$ into a graph $G'=(U,V;E')$ by replacing the edges $(u_1, v_j), (u_2, v_{3-j})$ by edges $(u_1, v_{3-j})$ and $(u_2, v_j)$, i.e.

 \end{definition} So a swap transforms one realization of the BGS to another (bipartite graph) realization of the same BGS.
 The following proposition is a classical result of Ryser (1957, \cite{R57}).